Guild of One-Name Studies

 We think we'll stick with the idea of the ones carrying the baldacchinos rather than making them.
 After all, it's the family story and our family crest or coat of arms, depictions popular in Malta since the 19th century but of no heraldic significance, certainly points us in that direction.

 So we know something about the meaning of the word baldacchino and we also know that it's an Italian word possibly dating from the 12th or 13th century.
 We're confident that some form of the surname originated in Italy but we don't know if the particular form Baldacchino took root in Italy or in Malta first.
-We may never know the answer but looking at the frequency and early occurrences of the name in the sections below raises some interesting questions.
+We may never know the answer but are very interested in better understanding the frequency and early occurrences of the name.

 It's early days but here are a few of our surname holders who have already caught our interest: